Navigating a Peaceful Relationship with Food

-Purchase your signed copy now at Circle Yoga.
+Purchase your copy now at Circle Yoga.
 And check out this book interview with Annie!

 After years of struggling with eating disorders and anxiety around food and eating, Annie Mahon figured that having a path, any path, is helpful.
 When she read The Miracle of Mindfulness by Thich Nhat Hanh, she changed her relationship with food and transformed nearly every aspect of her life.